London, Brighton and South Coast Railway: New routes and station improvements

 The scheme to link Eastbourne with Tunbridge Wells was revived in April 1879 with the opening of a line connecting the Hailsham branch to Heathfield, completed the following September from Heathfield to Eridge, and later known as the Cuckoo Line.

-In 1877 authority was granted to the Lewes and East Grinstead Railway (L&EGR), roughly parallel to the 'Cuckoo Line', sponsored by local landowners, including the Earl of Sheffield, and including a branch from Horsted Keynes to Haywards Heath on the Brighton main line.
+Authority was granted to the Lewes and East Grinstead Railway (L&EGR) by the Lewes and East Grinstead Railway Act 1877 (40 & 41 Vict. c. ccxviii), to build a line roughly parallel to the 'Cuckoo Line', sponsored by local landowners, including the Earl of Sheffield, and including a branch from Horsted Keynes to Haywards Heath on the Brighton main line.
 A year later the London, Brighton, and South Coast Railway (Croydon, Oxted, and East Grinstead Railways) Act 1878 (41 & 42 Vict. c. lxxii) enabled the LB&SCR to acquire and operate lines, opened in August 1882 and September 1883.
 The East Grinstead–Lewes line subsequently became known as the 'Bluebell line' and, following its closure in 1958, the section between and was taken over by the Bluebell Railway Preservation Society.

 The LB&SCR in West Sussex was largely complete by 1870 except for a link between Midhurst and Chichester, delayed by the financial crisis of 1867; this was revived and opened in 1881.
 Minor improvements around Littlehampton were made, and a branch to Devil's Dyke opened in 1887, built by and owned by an independent company but operated by the LB&SCR.
 In Hampshire the LB&SCR leased the Hayling Island branch line from 1874, opened in 1865 as an independent concern.
 The LB&SCR and the L&SWR jointly built a 1+1/4 mi branch from a new station on their existing joint line at Fratton to East Southsea in 1887, but early in the 20th century had to compete with a tramway, and it was closed at the outbreak of the First World War in August 1914.

 Although the proposed Surrey and Sussex Junction Railway had been abandoned in 1867, there remained a demand from Croydon to towns such as East Grinstead, Tunbridge Wells and the East Sussex coast.
 The SER was looking for a relief route in the same general direction for its Tonbridge and Hastings services, and the two railways collaborated in a joint line between South Croydon, on the main Brighton line, and Oxted.
 Beyond Oxted, the LB&SCR would build its own lines to link with the Bluebell line at East Grinstead and its line to Tunbridge Wells.
 SER trains would join the line between Redhill and Tonbridge.
 Authority was granted in 1878 and they opened in 1884.

 Brighton railway station was rebuilt and extended in 1882–83 with a new single roof, and Eastbourne was rebuilt in 1886 to cope with additional traffic.